 MPP released areportthis year that highlights states like Georgia that have yet to decriminalize cannabis and the negative consequences of this inaction.
 Local allies have been successfully implementing local decriminalization ordinances in cities and counties in the state, but statewide reform is still desperately needed.

 While legalization does not eliminate disparities, it dramatically reduces the total number of cannabis arrests — and thus the damage done by unequal enforcement.
 Encouragingly, five of the seven states with the lowest disparities had previously enacted legalization laws.

 Georgia implementing bill allowing in-state access to low-THC oil

 On April 17, 2019, Gov. Brian Kemp (R) signed the Georgia’s Hope Act — HB 324 — into law.
 This bill will finally allow patients to safely access low-THC medical cannabis oils (with up to 5% THC) within Georgia.
-However, the law is still being implemented, and as of May 5, 2021, producers and dispensaries have not yet been licensed.
+However, the law is still being implemented, and producers and dispensaries have not yet been licensed.
 The Georgia Access to Medical Cannabis Commission accepted applications for producers in late 2020 but has not yet issued the six licenses that will be available.

 While this is important progress, work remains to be done in future legislative sessions to improve the law.
 Given the 5% THC cap, it still does not meet MPP’s definition of an effective medical cannabis law.
 Make sure you’re signed up for our email updates so you don’t miss out on opportunities to speak out for compassionate cannabis policy.